 Construction Starts Data can vary year to year as a share of total market activity.
 Commonly used to predict future spending, the share of market captured in the starts data, if not consistent, can skew any use to forecast spending.
 Starts share of market must be analyzed before starts can be used to forecast future spending.

-This PDF is a preview of selected slides from my
+This is a PDF of slides (including notes) from my